 When changepoints are assumed to be independent across time series, the posterior distribution of changepoints can be estimated for each time series separately.
-In this setting, it is standard to assume a priori that, for all time series, discrete time changepoints follow a Bernoulli process \citep{exactcpt} such that, for all changepoint parameters $(\boldsymbol{k}, \boldsymbol{\tau})$,
+In this setting, it is standard to assume \textit{a priori} that, for all time series, discrete time changepoints follow a Bernoulli process \citep{exactcpt} such that